 When this “blessing” is held to the light of Scripture, however, it can scarcely be called such.
 Absolutely nowhere in Scripture can one find a precedent for what was happening at the Toronto Airport church.
 The nearest that Scripture comes to describing the paralysis and bizarre behavior prompted by the Toronto Blessing are its documented effects of demonic possession (see Mark 9:18).

 The Toronto Airport church became known for its congregants’ emotional outbursts and odd psychological displays.
-Pastor Arnott ceased preaching salvation and instead preached about the party of the Holy Spirit.
+Pastor Arnott began focusing almost exclusively on “the party of the Holy Spirit.”
 Experiences were being held in higher esteem than Scripture.
 This was even too much for the extremely charismatic Vineyard Movement, which severed ties with their Toronto Airport church in 1995, prompting the name change to Toronto Airport Christian Fellowship.

 A believer’s focus needs to be Jesus Christ, the “author and perfecter of our faith” (Hebrews 12:2), not on oneself, one’s experiences, or even the Holy Spirit.
 The Toronto Blessing focuses on the last, to the detriment of biblical faith.
 Believers can have fun, dance, sing, and even shout to the Lord.
 However, when a worship service becomes a free-for-all of fits, seizures, and uncontrolled outbursts—all attributed to the Holy Spirit—something is wrong.
 The church should be characterized by adherence to the Word of God (2 Timothy 3:16), rejoicing (Philippians 4:4), and “reasonableness . . . known to everyone” (Philippians 4:5, ESV).